-The Mt.
-Norquay summer chairlift is what we consider one of Banff’s hidden gems.
-It is one of the best things to add to your Banff itinerary when visiting Banff this summer.
+We consider the Mt.
+Norquay Summer Chairlift to be one of Banff’s hidden gems.
+It is one of the best things to add to your Banff itinerary when visiting in the summer.

-With great views of the Town of Banff and Mount Rundle, you can point out your favorite restaurants, hotels and shops from a new perspective.
-The top of Mt.
-Norquay chairlift allows you to enjoy time outside in nature, all while appreciating the views of your favorite peaks from a fresh perpective.
+With great views of the Town of Banff and Mount Rundle, you can point out your favorite restaurants, hotels, and shops from a whole new perspective.
+The top of the Mt.
+Norquay Chairlift allows you to enjoy time outside in nature while appreciating the views of your favorite peaks from a fresh perspective.

-Gaining 7000 ft of elevation during a 10-minute ride, you are sure to enjoy the fresh mountain air, the iconic views, and maybe even spot some wildlife below.
+Gaining 7000 ft of elevation during a 10-minute ride, you will enjoy the fresh mountain air, the iconic views, and maybe even spot some wildlife below.
+At the top, you can enjoy a delicious lunch at the Cliffhouse Bistro, one of the most scenic restaurants in Banff!

 The History of Mt.
 Norquay

 Mt.
-Norquay is a Banff ski resort, part of the SkiBig3 collection.
-Mount Norquay had a big part to play in Canadian ski culture, rooting from Australian and Swiss mountain guides who arrived in the early 1900’s, bringing with them, a deep passion for skiing.
+Norquay is a ski resort in Banff and is part of the SkiBig3 Collection.
+Mount Norquay plays a big part in Canadian ski culture, rooted in the Swiss mountain guides who arrived in the early 1900s, bringing with them a deep passion for skiing.

-In 1948, George Encil, the owner of Norquay at the time, installed what locals referred to as the “Big Chair”.
-This lift was iconic, being the second chair in Canada and leading up to both the steepest and longest terrain in North America at that time.
-Over time, there were 26 runs that stemmed from the “Big Chair”.
-Renovations were underway in 1966, when the original chair was removed.
+In 1948, George Encil, the owner of Norquay at the time, installed what locals referred to as the “Big Chair.”
+This lift was iconic, being the second chair in Canada and leading up to the steepest and longest terrain in North America at that time.
+Over time, 26 runs stemmed from the “Big Chair.”
+Renovations were underway in 1966 when the original chair was removed.

 Since then, Mt.
 Norquay has welcomed anyone from beginners to ski racers in the winter months.
-In the summertime, it is the ideal opportunity to enjoy the Banff summer sightseeing chairlift.
+In the summertime, it is the ideal opportunity to enjoy the only summer sightseeing chairlift in Banff.

 Where is the Mt.
 Norquay Chairlift Located?

 The Mt.
-Norquay chairlift can be found at 2 Mt Norquay Rd in Banff, Alberta.
+Norquay Chairlift can be found at 2 Mt Norquay Rd in Banff.
 To get there, simply follow Mt.
-Norquay scenic drive up its windy curves.
+Norquay’s scenic drive up its windy curves.
 Be sure to make a slight right when you’ve reached Mt.
 Norquay Road.
 Once you approach the ski hill, ample signage leads you in the right direction.

 Distance Between the Town of Banff and Mt.
 Norquay Chairlift